stfc/PSyclone/doc/developer_guide/developers.rst

-If there is a field vector associated with an instance of an `Argument` class then all of the data in its vector indices are assumed to be accessed when the argument is part of a `Call` or a `GlobalSum`.
+If there is a field vector associated with an instance of an `Argument` class then all of the data in its vector indices are assumed to be accessed when the argument is part of a `Kern` or a `GlobalSum`.
 However, in contrast, a `HaloExchange` only acts on a single index of a field vector.
 Therefore there is one halo exchange per field vector index.
 For example::